fus3d/fus3d-chonky/README.md

 ### Pivot Geometry
 One corner of each keyboard half moves up the center of the chassis on a straight path.
-The other povot point follows some other path to acheive the desired total rotation, and we have some control over how it gets there by curving the path it follows.
+The other pivot point follows some other path to acheive the desired total rotation, and we have some control over how it gets there by curving the path it follows.